CHAPTER Eng

 (4) Avoid deceptive acts;

-as to enhance the honor, reputation, and usefulness of the profession;
+(5) Conduct themselves ethically, and lawfully so as to enhance the honor, reputation, and usefulness of

 (6) Undertake to perform engineering assignments